-Psoriatic arthritis (PsA) is a type of arthritis that develops in people with psoriasis.
-It’s an inflammatory condition that causes joint pain, stiffness, and swelling.
-Most people develop psoriasis symptoms on the skin before they develop signs of PsA, though others notice arthritis symptoms first.
+Most people develop psoriasis symptoms on their skin before they develop signs of PsA, though others notice arthritis symptoms first.

 People with PsA often have symptoms that affect their nails.
-In addition, fingernail psoriasis is sometimes an early sign of PsA.
-According to the National Psoriasis Foundation, about 80 percent of people with PsA have fingernail psoriasis.
+In fact, fingernail psoriasis is sometimes an early sign of PsA.
+According to a

 Read on to learn more about how PsA can affect your nails.

 PsA can cause a variety of nail issues.
-Keep in mind that not everyone with PsA experiences these problems, and others may only have one or two.
+Keep in mind that not everyone with PsA experiences these problems, and others may have only one or two of these nail changes.

-Another sign of PsA occurs in the whitish half-moon near the base of your nail.
+Another sign of PsA occurs in the whitish half-moon near the base of your nail, known as the lunula.
 Some people with PsA develop red spots in this area, but no one’s sure why.
 These red spots may indicate the development of new blood vessels.

 Crumbling or flaking

 People with PsA may have nails that appear to be: